 Killer Whales are the largest dolphin species in our sea.

-Did you know The most common species are the bottle-nose dolphin that inhabits all regions of the planet, but not Antarctic, or the Arctic oceans.
+Did you know?
+The most common species are the bottle-nose dolphin that inhabits all regions of the planet, but not the Antarctic, or the Arctic oceans.
 Orcas ( Killer Whale ) are the largest dolphin species in our sea and can grow to about 25 feet in length and weigh almost 19,000 pounds.
-One fact that many may not know is that Dolphins are part of the family of whales that includes orcas and pilot whales.
-The lifespan of a dolphin is a long life the Orca species can live to be 70 to 80 years old, while other species like the bottle nose dolphin can live over 40 years but not up to 80 like the Orca.
+Dolphin Facts: that many may not know is that Dolphins are part of the family of whales that includes orcas and pilot whales.
+The lifespan of a dolphin is a long life the Orca species can live to be 70 to 80 years old, while other species like the bottlenose dolphin can live over 40 years but not up to 80 like the Orca.
 One of our favorite animals is the Octopus facts for kids.